bartak-v/gja/README.md

 - Select `Clean and Build Project` from the drop-down menu.
 - If the build is successful, you should see a message indicating that the build was successful.
 If there are any errors, they will be displayed in the output window at the bottom of the Netbeans window.
 - You can now click the `Play` button or press `F6` or go to `Run -> Run Project`, if you setup `Netbeans` correctly, web browser should start with the Project running.
+- You should also be able to manage the server from the `Services -> Servers -> GlassFish Server` (start, stop, open admin GUI etc.).
 - Follow the instructions for each project (as they can be different than this) to successfully deploy and run the example.

 #### Deploying .war files to GlassFish manually (Linux but it should work on Windows too)